Woolly rhinoceros: Diet

 Woolly rhinoceroses mostly fed on grasses and sedges that grew in the mammoth steppe.
 Its long, slanted head with a downward-facing posture, and tooth structure all helped it graze on vegetation.
 It had a wide upper lip like that of the white rhinoceros, which allowed it to easily pluck vegetation directly from the ground.
-Pollen analysis shows it also ate woody plants (including conifers, willows and alders), along with flowers, forbs and mosses.
-Isotope studies on horns show that the woolly rhinoceros had a seasonal diet; different areas of horn growth suggest that it mainly grazed in summer, while it browsed for shrubs and branches in the winter.

 A strain vector biomechanical investigation of the skull, mandible and teeth of a well-preserved last cold stage individual recovered from Whitemoor Haye, Staffordshire, revealed musculature and dental characteristics that support a grazing feeding preference.
 In particular, the enlargement of the temporalis and neck muscles is consistent with that required to resist the large tugging forces generated when taking large mouthfuls of fodder from the ground.
 The presence of a large diastema supports this theory.
 Comparisons with living perissodactyls confirm that the woolly rhinoceros was a hindgut fermentor with a single stomach, consuming cellulose-rich, protein-poor fodder.
 It had to consume a heavy amount of food to account for the low nutritive content of its diet.
 Woolly rhinos living in the Arctic during the Last Glacial Maximum consumed approximately equal volumes of forbs, such as Artemisia, and graminoids.
+Pollen analysis shows it also ate woody plants (including conifers, willows and alders), along with flowers, forbs and mosses.
+Isotope studies on horns show that the woolly rhinoceros had a seasonal diet; different areas of horn growth suggest that it mainly grazed in summer, while it browsed for shrubs and branches in the winter.
+Dental mesowear measurements further show that the woolly rhinoceros's diet was heavily composed on abrasive grasses.

-Growth
+Growth and pathologies

 It is estimated that woolly rhinoceroses could reach around 40 years of age, like their modern relatives.
 In 2014, Shpansky analysed the growth of woolly rhinoceros from its early life stages based on several lower jaw fragments and limb bones.
 A one-month-old calf was about 1.2 m in length and 72 cm tall at the shoulder.
 The most intensive growth in woolly rhinos occurred during the juvenile stage around 3 to 4 years of age with a shoulder height of 1.3 m.
 At 7 to 10 years of age, woolly rhinos became young adults with a shoulder height of 1.4–1.5 m.
 By more than 14 years of age, woolly rhinos became fully mature, old adults with a shoulder height of 1.6 m.

+C. antiquitatis individuals of old age display extensive wear and loss of their anterior premolars as a result of tooth abrasion from their intensive grazing lifestyle.